 How can ShipBob help me with my supply chain operations?

-ShipBob can help you with your supply chain operations by taking on your inventory storage, fulfillment, warehousing, and shipping activities, while optimizing all for efficiency and accuracy.
+ShipBob can help you with your supply chain operations by taking on your inventory storage, fulfilment, warehousing, and shipping activities, while optimising all for efficiency and accuracy.

 What’s the difference between supply chain operations and supply chain management?

 Supply chain operations refer to the business processes, systems, and activities that are involved in planning and executing the flow of goods throughout the supply chain.
 Meanwhile, supply chain management (or SCM) refers to the management of those operations, and the work of ensuring that different supply chain processes are seamlessly executed.